 5. The Sustainable Purchasing Award:

-Anyone who has encouraged best practice and innovation in University purchasing.
-Nominee’s could have been involved in the process of purchasing more sustainable equipment or products.
+This award celebrates those who have encouraged best practice and innovation in University purchasing.
+Nominee’s may have been involved in the process of purchasing more sustainable equipment or products.
 In previous years this category has included looking into supply chains and creating sustainability procurement targets.